wildsingapore

 Some shores may have portions that are particularly soft.
 In such places, it is not unusual to sink up to the knees or deeper.

-At the same time, our visit to the shores also affect the safety of the shores.
+At the same time, our visit also affect the safety of the shores.
 Our shores are fragile.
 Many small sea creatures live in the sand and mud.
 These are killed when we step on them, no matter how gently we walk.
 These small sea creatures form the base of the entire food chain on our shores.
 Seagrass have delicate roots and take a long time to recover when trampled on.
 Corals are slow growing and a careless footstep can destroys years of growth.

 It is also important to be well prepared so as to avoid discomfort and injuries due to inappropriate footwear etc.